rohan843/isc2-cc-cert-notes/README.md

 ### Examples to threats to the elements of the CIA triad

 If a password is shared among employees, or if work devices such as laptops are left unattended, or if there are natural disasters leading to events such as power outages, then the elements of the CIA triad may be threatened.

+### Governance Elements

+**Regulations and Laws**: These are imposed by national, regional and local governments.
+E.g., GDPR, HIPPA, etc. Organizations in multiple jurisdictions must comply with the most restrictive laws.